A balanced diet is the best way to stay healthy

 A balanced diet is about adding all of the essential factors necessary for growth, so that every part of the body gets what it needs to function properly.
 A balanced diet is also indicative of a proportioned diet.
 This means that you’re not only eating the right food items, you’re also eating them in the proper amounts.
 Adopting a balanced diet not only boosts your health, but also helps with weight loss.

 Do you think you have a healthy, balanced diet?
-If you want to learn more about managing your diet, or to help others to maintain good health, then you may be interested in the Nutrition & Health (QCF) Certificate Level 2 course.
+If you want to learn more about managing your nutrition for a balanced diet, or to help others maintain good health, then you may be interested in the Nutrition & Health (RQF) Certificate Level 2 course.

 So what exactly is included in the components of a balanced diet?

 An excellent source of energy, carbohydrates should comprise roughly 60% of a person’s diet or 310 grams.
 This is where most of your energy comes from if you’re engaged in activity throughout the day; eat lots of carb-rich food items such as rice, pasta, potatoes, and wheat.

 There are so many essential vitamins today, but pay particular attention to the intake of the following: vitamin A, vitamin C, vitamin B, and vitamin D. Taking multivitamins for these four is ideal although obtaining them from fruits and vegetables is even better.

 Minerals aid with the release of energy from food items, plus they interact with the organs to promote growth.
 For example, iron helps with energy, while calcium works towards bone and teeth development.
 Again, there are lots of minerals today, but the most important ones in your diet are: iodine, potassium, sodium, and those mentioned above.